swissi2000/Centroid-ProbeApp-V3/docs/ATCsetup.md

 ; Add Commands here that need to happen before getting Tool from ATC ;------------------------------------------------------------------------------ ; Turn off Stuff: Coolant (M9), Mist (M8) etc.
-; Automatic Dust Boot Parking?
+; Add Command for Automatic Dust Boot Parking if needed

 ;------------------------------------------------------------------------------
 ; Save XYZ Positions for machine to return to after Tool Retrieval